polterguy/phosphorusfive/plugins/extras/p5.auth/README.md

 The above Hyperlambda will change the passsword for the currentlylogged in user to _"bar"_.

-## [p5.auth.misc.whoami], figuring out who you are
+## [whoami], figuring out who you are

-To see who you are, you can invoke *[p5.auth.misc.whoami]*, like the following code illustrates.
+To see who you are, you can invoke *[whoami]*, like the following code illustrates.

 ```
-p5.auth.misc.whoami
+whoami
 ```

 The above Hyperlambda will return the following.

 ```
-p5.auth.misc.whoami
+whoami
   username:root
   role:root
   default:bool:false
 ```

-For the default guest user, meaning somebody who is not logged in, it will return the following.
+For the default guest user, meaning somebody who is not logged in, it will return something like the following, unless you've modified the default guest context in your web.config.

 ```
-p5.auth.misc.whoami
+whoami
   username:guest
   role:guest
   default:bool:true